7 Health Tips for Travel to Asia for Allergy Sufferers

 Luckily, your food allergy shouldn’t be a deal-breaker for your dream to see the world.
-You should go for it.
-However, some health tips can come handy when it comes to traveling to Asia when you are an allergy sufferer.
+You should still go for it.
+However, some health tips can come in handy when it comes to traveling to Asia as an allergy sufferer.

-- Research about your destination
+- Research your destination

 Asia is comprised of many countries with different cultures and foods.
 Thus, make sure to do some research on the food practices and cuisine of the regions you will be visiting.
 What are their primary dishes?
 What kind of ingredients do they use?

 - Carry your medication with you

 Pack some of the medicines in your suitcase and others in your hand luggage for easy access in case of an emergency.
 For women travelers, carry some of the medicine in your handbag or pulse.
-Ensure you bring more than you need to be on the safer side.
+Ensure you bring more than you need in order to be on the safer side.

 - Call the airline or restaurant beforehand

 The same applies to the airline.
-If, for instance, you have a nut allergy and are worried the snacks offered during the flight aren’t nut-free, call the airline earlier so that they can offer nut-free snacks.
+If, for instance, you have a nut allergy and are worried the snacks offered during the flight to Asia aren’t nut-free, call the airline earlier so that they can provide nut-free snacks.

-- Carry translation cards or Google translate
+- Carry translation cards or Google translate things

 If you are concerned about how you will let the waiters or airplane staff know that you have an allergy to particular foods when there is a language barrier, you can get around that.
 Bring translation cards with you.
 These are cards explaining your allergy in the language of the country of destination.

 You will only need to show it to the waiter attending to you, and they will avoid serving the foods that cause an allergic reaction.
 You can write the card by yourself or print it out.

 - Bring your own food

 Pack enough food to take you through the flight and a few more days.
-You will save yourself a lot of trouble with foreign delicacies and enjoy the stay all together.
+You will save yourself a lot of trouble with foreign delicacies and enjoy your trip.

 - Inform your fellow travelers about your allergy